jfalken/docker-sickbeard/readme.md

 Make sure to adjust your config to the proper blackhole folder (`/blackhole` in this example).

-## Copying and existing installation
+## Copying an existing installation

 If you don't want to recreate all your config and files setup, you can copy your existing config details into the running container.